Diego1403/ObsidainVaults/Cuatri 6/Asignaturas/Desarollo Web/Teoria/World wide web/The world wide web.md

  - ![[Pasted image 20230206101437.png]]

 - Fast CGI allow multiple conections becaue it allows load balancing
+	- It alowd to run code on the server side
+	-
+-
 telnet: "program to open a socket.....and send request as a server but manualy? "
 - Adventages
 	- in